-IMARC Group provides an analysis of the key trends in each sub-segment of the global medical plastics market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on region, material and application.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global medical plastics market, along with forecasts at the global, regional and country level from 2021-2026.
+Our report has categorized the market based on material and application.

 Breakup by Material:

 The competitive landscape of the industry has also been examined along with the profiles of the key players being Arkema SA, BASF SE, Celanese Corporation, Covestro AG, Dow Inc, DuPont de Nemours Inc, Evonik Industries AG, Exxon Mobil Corporation, SABIC, Solvay S.A., The Lubrizol Corporation (Berkshire Hathaway Inc.) and Trinseo S.A.